shbakram/shbakram.github.io/index.md

 ### Current Research

-My current emphasis is on the evaluation and optimization of the emerging memory and storage hierarchy.
+My current research centers on the evaluation and optimization of the emerging memory and storage hierarchy.
+My special focus is on memory capacity expansion for native and managed workloads.
 I investigate cooperative hardware/software approaches to optimize the memory/storage hierarchy.
-On the hardware side, our focus is on non-volatile memory, processing-in-memory, and computational storage devices.
+On the hardware side, our focus is on emerging non-volatile memory, processing-in-memory, and computational storage devices.
 On the application software side, we target graph and machine learning analytics, real-time search, and bioinformatics.